ninjaboynaru/beaconanalytics/docs/api.md

 Use manual tests to see the response structure.

 ### Query Parameters
-ALL endpoints accept the fallowing **optional** query parameters
+ALL endpoints accept the following **optional** query parameters
 - *?count=* - How many results to return.
 If not specified, to large, or invalid, a default count will be used.

-- *?from=* - A unix time stamp **IN MILISECONDS**.
+- *?from=* - A Unix timestamp **IN MILISECONDS**.
 Only user sessions that occurred after this time will be analyzed.

-- *?to=* - A unix time stamp **IN MILISECONDS**.
+- *?to=* - A Unix timestamp **IN MILISECONDS**.
 Only user sessions that occurred before this time will be analyzed.

-- If either *?from* or *?to* are not valid timestamps or one is specified without the other, a default time range will be used of 2 months ago up to the today.
+- If either *?from* or *?to* are not valid timestamps or one is specified without the other, a default time range will be used of 2 months ago up to today.